 Teresa recently sent me two of their favorite recipes, and this one below is the perfect thing to wake your senses out of any Halloween-candy-sugar-induced coma you may find yourself in during the coming months.

 I trimmed the recipe in half since I was just cooking for two.
-However, I have the full recipe at the end of this post.
+But it can easily be adjusted to feed a family or a crowd of friends.

-SPINACH AND EGG STUFFED PORTOBELLO MUSHROOMS – STEP-BY-STEP PHOTOS
+SPINACH AND EGG BAKED PORTOBELLO MUSHROOMS – STEP-BY-STEP PHOTOS

-And the secret … crack your eggs into a small bowl and slide the egg from the bowl to the water.
-This also helps them stay in one piece as opposed to plopping into some stringy Saturn-shape.
-Also, if you happen to break the yolk, you won’t be dirtying up your water.
+Then, add a teaspoon (maybe a dash more) of white vinegar to the water.
+This helps the eggs stick together as one piece instead of making a stringy egg drop soup.
+Next, crack your eggs into a small bowl and slide the egg from the bowl to the water.
+This helps them stay in one piece as opposed to plopping into some stringy Saturn-shape.

 The eggs will take about 3 to 5 minute to cook depending on the firmness you like.
 I would start the process when your caps are almost complete.
 If you need to, you can add your eggs to an ice bath to stop the cooking process while you’re preparing other things.
 We’ll warm them up again in the oven with the mushroom caps.